College of Education, Nursing and Health Professions

 Natural Science - 4 credits

 Students applying to the Integrated Elementary Education and Special Education program are accepted for admission in either the fall or the spring semester.
-Although there are no strict application deadlines, we suggest students send their applications to be received by December 1 for entrance in January and by March 1 for entrance in September.
+We recommend students send their applications to be received by December 1 for entrance in January and by March 1 for entrance in September.

 For admission to programs in the Department of Education, 16 units of secondary subjects are expected and should include the following at a minimum: